What is Lifesharing?

 Being a Lifesharing family with an individual, who may or may not be biologically related, means opening one’s home and heart to someone who desires to live in a shared, supportive family environment.

 Lifesharing families meet the physical, medical, emotional, and social needs of the individuals being served.
 They provide an environment that supports full access to and integration into the community, including activities, events, employment, volunteering, and more.
-Individuals are supported to have goals, dream dreams, make plans, and live an Everyday Life.
+Lifesharing families encourage individuals to have goals, dream dreams, make plans, and live an Everyday Life.

-KenCrest is accepting applications for new provider families!
-We encourage new families to fill out our Lifesharing Program Interest Form electronically (you’ll need to save it to your computer, attach it to an email, and then send it to firstname.lastname@example.org) or by hand return it to us.
+KenCrest accepts applications for new provider families on an on-going basis!
+We encourage new families to fill out our Lifesharing Program Interest Form electronically (you’ll need to save it to your computer, attach it to an email, and then send it to email@example.com) or by hand and return it to us.
 If you have any questions, please contact us at (610) 487-1582 to learn more.

 Click here to download the Lifesharing Program Interest Form.
-This form can be filled out electronically, saved to your computer, and then attached to an email and sent to email@example.com.
-This is the preferred method of completing the form.
+This form can be filled out electronically, saved to your computer, and then attached to an email and sent to firstname.lastname@example.org.
+We prefer this method of completing the form.

-Full support is provided to all Lifesharing families and continues for the duration of the Lifesharing program participation.
+KenCrest provides full support to all Lifesharing families, which continues for the duration of the Lifesharing program participation.
 Beginning the first day of participation, the family has access to as little or as much support as they want.
 Supports available to Lifesharing families include, but are not limited to:

 - 24/7 on-call emergency support